Code-Institute-Submissions/niallon-MS1/README.md

 be able to listen to the bands music and see any promotions or news they have.

-- The homepage of the site offers a Contact Me link located clearly on the navbar which will bring the user to a form and explain to them what they nees to do, the form cannot be submitted without content in all fields avoiding unnecessary traffic for the band and avoids sending an incomplete message for the user.
+- The homepage of the site offers a Contact Me link located clearly on the navbar which will bring the user to a form and explain to them what they need to do, the form cannot be submitted without content in all fields avoiding unnecessary traffic for the band and avoids sending an incomplete message for the user.
 - The homepage itself acts as a space for band updates, currently as the band is not taking bookings due to the global pandemic, this is clearly indicated and avoids disappointment for a user wishing to book